RaccoonMusicPlayer/readme_examples/readme.md

 <p align="center"><a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#first-run"><img src="https://raw.githubusercontent.com/hoffstadt/DearPyGui/assets/readme/first_app.gif" alt="Dear PyGui example window"></a></p>

 ## Demo
 The built-in demo shows all of Dear PyGui's functionality.
 Use [this code](https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo) to run the demo.
 The following impression shows a few, but not nearly all, of the available widgets and features.
-Since the Python code of the demo can be inspected, you can leverage the demo code to build your own apps.
+Since the Python code of the demo can be <a href="https://github.com/hoffstadt/DearPyGui/blob/master/DearPyGui/dearpygui/demo.py" alt="demo code repository">inspected</a>, you can leverage the demo code to build your own apps.
 <br/><br/>
 <p align="center"><a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo"><img src="https://raw.githubusercontent.com/hoffstadt/DearPyGui/assets/readme/demo.gif" alt="Dear PyGui demo"></a></p>

 ## Tools
 There are several developer tools built into Dear PyGui that can assist in developing and debugging your app.
 The <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/tips-resources.html#style-editor">style editor</a> allows you to experiment with all style options at runtime to find the exact colors, padding, rounding and other style settings for your application.
+The <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/tips-resources.html#item-registry">item registry</a> shows the state of each item, e.g. window, button, tab or graph, while your app is running.
 The built-in <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/tips-resources.html#runtime-metrics">runtime metrics</a> provide real-time information about your app's performance.
-Additionally, the <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/tips-resources.html#font-manager">font manager</a> and <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/tips-resources.html#item-registry">item registry</a>  make it easier to inspect aspects of your app.
-All these tools can be used at runtime.
+And the <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/tips-resources.html#font-manager">font manager</a> enables you to inspect the loaded fonts and their characters.

 ## Resources